greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 ## Prerequisites

-- A local [GX Cloud](https://app.greatexpectations.io/login) instance and Admin or Editor permissions.
+- A personal [GX Cloud](https://app.greatexpectations.io/login) account with Admin or Editor permissions.

 - [Docker Desktop](https://docs.docker.com/get-docker/) installed and running on the computer you're using for the workshop.